MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-security.md

     - Granular [object-level permissions](/azure/key-vault/general/rbac-guide?tabs=azure-cli#best-practices-for-individual-keys-secrets-and-certificates) to a specific key, secret, or certificate are now possible.

 - Role assignments incur a latency, taking up to 10 minutes (600 seconds) for a role to be applied after a role assignment is changed.
-  - There is an AAD limit of 2,000 Azure role assignments per subscription.
+  - There's an Azure AD limit of 2,000 Azure role assignments per subscription.

 - Azure Key Vault underlying hardware security modules (HSMs) are FIPS 140-2 Level 2 compliant.
   - A dedicated [Azure Key Vault managed HSM](/azure/key-vault/managed-hsm/overview) is available for scenarios requiring FIPS 140-2 Level 3 compliance.